 A: “I know all the major players in the area, and they know me.
 Surly we don't all see eye to eye about everything... let's face it, that's life & business.
 Fact is, every South Florida Porsche service & repair facility has good and bad points.
 It’s all a matter of personal value at any given moment.
 For example, you’re in a rush to get your car by the end of today.
 Your mechanic at XYZ Porsche shop says… we can only do that if we install an inferior part and rush the work.
 Yeah, do it you say.
 You get your car but now have an inferior part installed in a questionable manner.
 Is the shop to blame or did they do right by offering you the solution as they did?
 My point is, quality as a value is different given the circumstances and individuals involved.

 Where I’m easily critical of the market is in regards to my own business.
 There are three fundamental concerns customers deal with.
 Quality.
 Speed.
 Price.
 My shop has and never will be the fastest in terms of apparent speed.
 That’s because of my insistence on superior quality craftsmanship.
 Look at it this way… when you have to return to any shop due to an inferior job having been done the first time, then what might be considered slow and mythodical work (that’s done right the first time around) is not so slow any more.
 Slow and mythodical is, in reality, faster and more economical… but many people don’t see it this way.
 After many years on the front line, I know doing a job right the first time around is the best way to go for everyone involved.

 I want to enjoy what I spend most of my time doing.
-In order for me to do this, I insist on consistently working towards a very high level of quality.
+In order for me to do this, I insist on consistently working towards a very high level of quality---a world-class level.
 Doing so is what gratifies me.
-And as I just mentioned, quality the first time around is good business for all parties.
+And as I just mentioned, quality the first time around is good business for all involved.
 Anyone who feels the same... they understand this without my having to explain it.”